Dave Sisi

-David Alexander Sharp Sisi (born 5 February 1993) is a German-born Italian professional rugby union player who primarily plays lock for Zebre Parma of the United Rugby Championship.
-He has also represented Italy at international level, having made his test debut against Scotland during the 2019 Six Nations Championship.
+David Alexander Sharp Sisi (born 5 February 1993) is a German-born Italian professional rugby union player who primarily played lock for Zebre Parma of the United Rugby Championship.
+He had also represented Italy on 30 occasions at international level, having made his test debut against Scotland during the 2019 Six Nations Championship.
 Sisi has previously played for clubs such as London Irish, London Scottish, Bath, and Leeds Tykes in the past.

+From September 2024 he is Assistant Coach of Zebre Parma.

 Early life

 Sisi is of Italian descent, and qualifies to play for Italy through his paternal grandparents and his father Carlo.
 His mother, Barbara, is English.
 He has a younger brother, Adam.

 As a youngster he swam representing his county.
 Rugby was introduced to him at secondary school, aged 11.
 He joined local club, Tottonians and was picked by Hampshire RFU.
 At 16, he was offered a place on the London Irish AASE scheme; joining the London Irish academy and completing his schooling part time at St. Paul’s college, and afterwards accepting a full time contract with London Irish; at the time becoming their youngest player to represent their first team.
 With the England under 20 team, David won both the 6 Nations twice and a first Junior World Cup for England at the time.